wisdom-ogbonna/raider/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.
 # raider

+Age is 16+
+phone number
+Under age should not be able to report(Check Box), but get other features

+Home page, should be learning center, should have laws to learn

+language selection,english or spanish

+improve UI

+comment on the reported page

+view on map